THE BEST MUSIC EVER!

 You’re Only Lonely — J.D.
 Souther

-(Click on a song title to go to a video on YouTube, if one is available.)
+(Click on a song title to play it on Spotify.)

-Four of these 12 ineligible songs entered the U.S. Billboard Top 40 in the ‘80s, but because they had been Top 40 hits in the ‘60s, they were deemed ineligible for inclusion on this list of THE TOP 500 POP SONGS OF THE 1980S.
+Four of these 12 ineligible songs entered the American Top 40 chart in the ‘80s, but because they had been American Top 40 hits in the ‘60s, they were deemed ineligible for inclusion on this list of THE TOP 500 POPULAR SONGS OF THE 1980S.
 These songs from the ‘60s are the exact same recordings that had been hits previously, not remakes or re-recordings:

 Stand By Me — Ben E. King